-Britain enveloped in mourning for a queen revered worldwide
+Britain mourns Queen Elizabeth as King Charles takes throne

 Elizabeth was Britain’s longest-reigning monarch and a symbol of constancy in a turbulent era that saw the decline of the British empire and disarray in her own family.
 Members of the royal family had rushed to her side at the family’s summer residence in Balmoral after her health took a turn for the worse.

-The lengthy mourning period begins Friday with a public remembrance service at St. Paul’s Cathedral in London, with Truss and senior ministers expected to attend.
+On Friday, Truss and other senior ministers are expected to attend a remembrance service at St. Paul’s Cathedral in London.
 Charles, who became the monarch immediately upon his mother’s death, will then be formally proclaimed king at a special ceremony Saturday.

 After a vigil in Edinburgh, the queen’s coffin will be brought to London, and she will lie in state for several days before her funeral in Westminster Abbey.